seng438-winter-2024/seng438-a2-Domgartner/seng438-a2-Team1.md

 you have explained in the test strategy section //above

 # 4 How the team work/effort was divided and managed

-- Each team member did 1 Range test function and 1 DataUtilities test function, where one member did 1 extra test of each.
+- To begin the assignment, each group member worked through steps 1.1 to 2.1.4 individually.
+This allowed each group member to become familiarized with the software and the package structure of the eclipse IDE.
+When developing the unit tests, we decided to split thte tests by method.
+Each group member chose one method to test in the Range class and one in the DataUtilities class.
+Each member looked closely at the documentation provided for the method of their choosing and designed and wrote the tests accordingly.
+Two members tested one additional method each as we were required to test a total of 10 methods between the two classes.
+Once the test development was complete, we looked over the completed tests together as a group.

 # 5 Difficulties encountered, challenges overcome, and lessons learned
-- We didn't face any difficulties in this assignment as there was great documentation and notes from lectures!
+- Througout this assignment, we did not face any major challenges as a group.
+However, we did face some challenges in communication of which group member is testing which method.
+As a result, some group members tested the same methods, overlapping on the tests.
+Despite this challenge, we were able to effectively manage these miscommunications as a group, where we collectively worked to test the missed methods.
+Other than some minor miscommunication, we didn't face any difficulties in this assignment as there was great documentation and notes from lectures!

 # 6 Comments/feedback on the lab itself